klavinslab/aquaverse/docs/protocol_developer/style_guide.md

+# Protocol Style Guide

+## Headings

-# Headings -- Create a record of who worked on what
+* Since we don't have a git like system for version control, we want to create a record of who worked on what
 * If you are writing a new protocol, include your name and the date at the top.
 `Written by Grace Hopper -- Date`
-* If you are editing a protocol, please also note your name and the date.
+* If you are making significant changes a protocol, please also note your name and the date.
 `Revised by Ada Lovelace -- Date`
 * If you are making a major revision, add a note about what was revised.
 `Revised by Marie Tharp -- Date -- Added new section, Deleted xyz, Changed important thing`

-* Short description of what it does -- if this is lengthy -- add to docs instead.
-How are we meant to be using docs?
-* Important notes.

-# Best Practices for Comments and Titles
+## Docs
-* what is the doc section for -- it's not used a lot -- it should probably have the description of what the protocol is for, special notes, etc.
+* Include a short description of what the protocol is for.
+* If it's part of a longer series, include what procedures generally come before or after.

+## Important notes.
+* Not sure where to put these now -- don't really work in the docs, but it would be nice to not have huge commented out notes.

+## Cleaning up the Cruft
+* Leaving in commented code can make protocols difficult to read/edit.
+* If you are removing text, don't just comment it out.
+If you think someone might want to use it again, you can make a note at the top of the protocol withthe verison number in which you removed it.

+## Repeat some points from the general Ruby style guide?

+* Also -- we can only use rubocop for changing the aquarium code -- not for protocols I assume? -- if you use Nemo?
+* The most relevant things from that lengthy document.
+* I know we have rubocop, and the ruby style guide, but pointing out the conventions we're sticking with could be useful.
+`https://github.com/rubocop-hq/ruby-style-guide`

+## Best Practices for Comments and Titles
+solograph can parse the yard documentation
 * What is the purpose of comments?
-Do we want to follow the yard/rdoc style we're already using within the aquarium code itself?
+    * Do we want to follow the yard/rdoc style we're already using within the aquarium code itself?
     * Right now we have comments that say things like " # This method tells the technician to set up the power supply." followed by a show block with title "set up power supply".

 * Can be useful for explaining details of a calculation, that kind of thing.
-* Delete sections of commented out code -- if you might want it later you can always mark that you took it out at certain revision #.
-    * This is a readability issue in som of the protocols -- so much commented out code.

 * Related -- What is the purpose of titles?
-    * Titles should not contain actual protocol steps (e.g. "prep thing" and then the steps, rather then "Add 20ml of x to y".)
+    * Titles should not contain actual protocol steps
+    * (e.g. "prep thing" and then the steps, rather then "Add 20ml of x to y".)

-# Dividing into methods
+## Dividing into methods

 * Ideally, the main method of the protocol will only call methods, either built in aquarium methods (`retrieve`, `store`) or else methods you define.

 * If the title of the method isn't self-explanatory, you might want to comment on what it does when you call it (though ideally, it'd be self explantory).
+* The main method should be at the top of the class, defined methods underneath.
 * `prepare_stripwells` `save_order_data`
-* Good example: Cloning/Make Glycerol Stock
+* Good example protocol: Cloning/Make Glycerol Stock

-* What can go in a method should (i.e. don't make a 250 line if statement).
-* Steps first, method definitions later (i.e. consistency in format)

-# Calling methods
+## Calling methods

-* Ruby style is usually to leave out parentheses in method definitions/calls unless they are needed.
+* Ruby style is usually to leave out parentheses in method calls unless they're are arguments.
 * For our purposes, it would be better if methods were called with parentheses regardless of whether or not they take arguements.
 `get_protocol_feedback()`

-* Use parens even though Ruby says not to.
+`gather_enzymes(composition: composition)`
+* Ruby style (and our style) is to use parens in method definitions if you have parameters:
-* Use them with parameters too (I find it hard to read when you have something like `def image_gel gel, image_name` as opposed to `def image_gel(gel, image_name)`
+* `def image_gel gel, image_name` as opposed to `def image_gel(gel, image_name)`
 * Arguments -- always use keyword arguments?

-# Repeat some points from the general Ruby style guide?

-* Also -- we can only use rubocop for changing the aquarium code -- not for protocols I assume?
-* The most relevant things from that lengthy document.
-* I know we have rubocop, and the ruby style guide, but pointing out the conventions we're sticking with could be useful.
-`https://github.com/rubocop-hq/ruby-style-guide`

-# Libraries
+## Libraries
+* Ones that use units library -- well, ones that site it anyway!:
+* Cloning/Run Gel', 'Cloning/Assemble Golden Gate','Cloning/Stitch by Overlap Extension',
+* Yeast/Streak Plate', 'Yeast/Fragment Analyzing', 'Yeast/Yeast Mating', Yeast/Y-PER DNA Extraction',
+* 'Next Gen Prep/Digest Genomic DNA', 'Next Gen Prep/Yeast Plasmid Extraction',  'Next Gen Prep/Run Pre-poured Gel',
+* 'Next Gen Prep/KAPA Pure Beads',  'High Throughput Culturing/Make Glycerol Stock Plates']
 * Use ones we already have (e.g. Units library).
 * Use libraries rather than copy pasting code from libraries into protocol.
 * If you're pasting a lot from another protocol, make a library.